mrjono1/joi-to-typescript/README.md

 ## Suggested Usage

 1. Create a Schemas Folder eg. `src/schemas`
-1. Create a Types Folder eg. `src/types`
+1. Create a interfaces Folder eg. `src/interfaces`
 1. Create Joi Schemas in the Schemas folder with a file name suffix of Schemas eg. `AddressSchema.ts`
    - The file name suffix ensures that type file and schema file imports are not confusing